-Like all medicines, heparin injection can cause side effects, although not everybody gets them.
+Like all medicines, heparin injection can cause side effects in some patients, although not everybody gets them.
 These are most likely to occur when treatment is first started.
 You should inform your doctor or nurse immediately if you feel unwell.